Ways to SEO Infographics Like a Genius

 Site speed is the big one.
 You can test your site speed here.
 If it’s slow, here’s how to make it faster.

-Other than that, as long as you’re using a turnkey website solution, you don’t have to worry too much about technical SEO.
-That’s because for the most part it’s backed into the cake.
+Besides, as long as you’re using a turnkey website solution, you don’t have to worry too much about technical SEO.
+That’s because, for the most part, it’s backed into the cake.

 5. Kill It With CRO

 If your local SEO efforts work, you’ll get more traffic.
-But if that traffic doesn’t convert into customers, your SEO efforts are worthless.
+But your SEO efforts are worthless if that traffic doesn’t convert into customers.
 That’s why SEO and CRO go hand in hand.

-SEO is the method you use to get website visitors, while conversion rate optimization (CRO), is the process of improving the probability that those visitors take action on your site (i.e., buy your product, make an appointment, or fill out your contact form).
+SEO is the method you use to get website visitors.
+At the same time, conversion rate optimization (CRO) is the process of improving the probability that those visitors take action on your site (i.e., buy your product, make an appointment, or fill out your contact form).

 Here are three basic steps you can take to improve your conversions: